 Subsequently in early 2020, the project ‘From Beach To Boardroom’ became a fully-fledged company called “Ogoori”.
 Ope and Vestre, together with Environmentalist Rune Gaasø, founded the company Ogoori with the goal to upcycle 500-1000 metric tons of ocean plastic to new raw materials in 2020 alone.

 Ogoori will offer traceable plastic raw materials collected from the ocean with a guarantee of origin.
 A large fraction of the plastic is collected by volunteers from all over the world, through the non-profit organisation, In The Same Boat, on their cleanups along the Norwegian coastline.
-The 100% ownerless ocean plastic will continued be tracked through blockchain technology from technology partner Empower.
+The 100% ownerless marine plastic will continued be tracked through blockchain technology from technology partner Empower.

 The Ogoori company name draws inspiration from Captain Oguri Jūkichi who returned to Japan as a hero, having been lost at sea longer than anyone else in history.
 Just as he returned to Japan as a hero, the reclaimed plastic that we’ve considered valueless should be treasured for its return from nature.
 Through Ogoori, the lost plastic will find new value through technology, storytelling and circular economy.
 All of Ogoori’s profits will be recycled into more clean-up operations – as long as there is plastic to be found in the ocean.

 Read more: Ope To Grow With Negative Footprint